SonarSonic/DrawingBotV3/docs/source/pfms.rst

 Adaptive Tree
 ======================================
-Transforms an image into a Minimum Spanning Tree, which connects all the points by creating links between each point and it's nearest neighbour.
+Transforms an image into a Minimum Spanning Tree, which connects all the points by creating links between each point and its nearest neighbour.

 .. image:: images/pfms/adaptive_tree_1.jpg
     :width: 300pt